• Skip to main content

 • Mac

-In such cases, it becomes necessary to view installed updates on your computer and uninstall a particular update, in case the problem on your computer can be traced back to this update.
+In such cases, it becomes necessary to view installed updates on your computer and uninstall a particular update, in case the problem on the computer can be traced back to this update.

-2. On the Settings screen, click on Update & Security icon.
+1. Open Settings > click on Update & Security icon.

-3. On the Update & Security screen, click on Windows Update in the left pane and then click on View Installed update history link in the right pane.
+Windows 10: Go to Settings > Update & Security > Windows Update > click on View Installed update history link in the right pane.

 View Installed Updates History Option in Windows 10 Settings Screen

 Also, you won’t be able to uninstall a particular update from the Settings screen (in case required).
-You will have to click on Uninstall Updates link which takes you to the classic control panel screen.
+You will have to click on Uninstall Updates link which takes you to the Control panel.

-View Installed Updates in Windows 10 Using Control
+2. View All Installed Updates in Windows 11/10 Using Control

-Follow the steps below to view installed updates in Windows 10 using the Control Panel
+Follow the steps below to view the list of all the installed updates on your Windows computer using Control Panel

 Open Control Panel in Windows 10